 Bend one piece of construction paper in half.
 On one half draw in pencil a large triangle.
 Cut along the penciled lines to cut the triangle out.

 Here's a great craft for Mother's Day.
 I made these for the mothers in our church.
+Made from recycled materials.

 This is a little bit harder craft for older kids to make for Mother's Day.
 It's inexpensive but very pretty.

 I know I love real flowers from my kids but it is always sad when they are gone and I have to throw them away.
 So here is a way that you can have a bouquet that lasts and can be used in a vase as a centerpiece for that Mother's Day table.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Take a pretty envelope and fill it with IOUs for everything from hair-brushing to back rubs; foot soaks and foot rubs to facials or any other service you can think of that would be enjoyed by Mom or Grandmother.

 As a preschool Sunday School teacher, I had the children plant flowers to be good size by Mother's Day.
 To decorate our plastic margarine/butter/sour cream containers, I wanted to make them look like the floral shop plants.

 Make a square frame using four popsicle sticks.
 Glue construction paper to the back of them.
 Have the child draw a picture of themselves or them and their mommy.

 For my mother last year I took a plain board (9x11 inches) and sanded it smooth.
 Then I let my children pick 3 different colored craft paints that matched.
 I primed the board and gave it a base coat of one of their color picks.